NAPSNet Daily Report 3 June, 2010

 10. USFJ Base Relocation

-Agence France Presse (“US EXPECTS BASE DEAL UPHELD DESPITE JAPAN POLITICAL CRISIS”, 2010/06/02) reported thatsaid it expects a recent accord that keeps a controversial US military base on Okinawa to be honored.
-“This is an agreement between governments, not between politicians,” Pentagon told reporters.
+Agence France Presse (“US EXPECTS BASE DEAL UPHELD DESPITE JAPAN POLITICAL CRISIS”, 2010/06/02) reported that the Pentagon said it expects a recent accord that keeps a controversial US military base on Okinawa to be honored.
+“This is an agreement between governments, not between politicians,” Pentagon press secretary Geoff Morrell told reporters.
 “We expect agreements to be respected… that whoever is in power will respect the agreements that have been forged by previous administrations,” he added.